eclipse/xtext/xtext-website/documentation/304_ide_concepts.md

 Xtext-based editors automatically support code templates.
 That means that you get the corresponding preference page where users can add and change template proposals.
 If you want to ship a couple of default templates, you have to put a file named *templates.xml* inside the *templates* directory of the generated UI-plug-in.
 This file contains templates in a format as described in the [Eclipse online help](http://help.eclipse.org/luna/topic/org.eclipse.cdt.doc.user/tasks/cdt_t_imp_code_temp.htm) .

 ![](images/preferences_templates.png)

+Needs to be updated.
+The generated language is not a child of Xtext language.
+And there are no quotes surrounding the cross refrence variable in the new version.

 By default Xtext registers *context types* that follow certain patterns.
 A context type will be created